 Federal Partner Program Elements are elements maintained by one partner and shared with at least one other.
 When combined with the Universal Data Elements and Common Elements, these elements form the basis of data collection requirements for specific project level reporting generated by an HMIS.
 These elements are listed below by Federal Partner Program.

 HUD - CoC Program Elements

-• Housing Assessment at Exit (applicable to Homelessness Prevention project types)
+Housing Assessment at Exit (applicable to HP projects)

 HUD - ESG Program Elements